NDiiong/SQLAid/README.md

-# SQLAid | SQL Server Management Studio (SSMS) 18, 19, and 20 Productivity Addin
+# SQLAid | Enhance Your SQL Server Management Studio Experience

+# Introduction

-Welcome to **SQLAid**, the productivity addin for **SQL Server Management Studio (SSMS) 18, 19, and 20**!
+Welcome to **SQLAid**, your go-to productivity add-in for SQL Server Management Studio (SSMS) 18, 19, and 20!
+Designed to streamline your database management tasks, **SQLAid** aims to make your workflow more efficient and enjoyable.

-**SQLAid** is a personal project born out of my own experiences with SSMS.
-It's designed to tackle common issues and enhance your workflow.
-But I'm not in this alone - community feedback and ideas are crucial for making SQLAid even better.
+Happy querying!!

+# Why SQLAid?
+Inspired by my journey as a SQL developer, **SQLAid** addresses common pain points that many users face while working with SSMS.
+This tool not only enhances your productivity but also empowers you to work smarter, not harder.
+Your insights and suggestions are vital to us, helping **SQLAid** evolve and improve.

+# Free and Open Source
 This tool is and always will be free and open to everyone.

-Your feedback shapes its evolution, so don't hesitate to share your thoughts.
+# Support

-If **SQLAid** improves your SSMS experience, consider giving it a star ⭐️ on the repository.
-Your support means a lot!
+If you find **SQLAid** helpful, please give it a star ⭐️ on the repository.
+Your support inspires continuous improvement and innovation!

-Happy querying!!

 ## Features